10 Tips for How to Memorize Lines Fast

 Final Thoughts

-• Stay calm and relax– This is important because if you get upset it will make learning your lines more difficult.
+- Stay calm and relax – This is important because if you get upset it will make learning your lines more difficult.

-• Take frequent breaks– It’s important to take frequent breaks so that you don’t begin to feel overwhelmed.
+- Take frequent breaks – It’s important to take frequent breaks so that you don’t begin to feel overwhelmed.
 Walk away, drink some water, and return in ten minutes.
 You will be surprised at the difference a short break will make.

-• Get plenty of rest– Okay, so sometimes this is easier said than done, but if you’ve ever stayed up late to work on a project or to study for a test then you understand how important this is.
+- Get plenty of rest – Okay, so sometimes this is easier said than done, but if you’ve ever stayed up late to work on a project or to study for a test then you understand how important this is.
 You need to sleep so that your brain has time to reconfigure.
 If you’re exhausted, imagine how your brain feels, and after all, you need your brain so that you can learn your lines quickly.

-• Play games– Everyone needs to take the time to breathe and have fun, and it’s especially important when you’re working with kids.
+- Play games – Everyone needs to take the time to breathe and have fun, and it’s especially important when you’re working with kids.
 Make learning lines fun by incorporating some drama games and activities include props, supplies, and music.
 The kids will appreciate this, but the adults can have fun learning this way too!

-The most important thing when it comes to memorizing a script is to have fun and enjoy what you do!
+The most important thing when it comes to memorizing lines is to have fun and enjoy what you do!
 Don’t think of it as work, but rather think of it as a hobby.
 You will be surprised at how your mind can work when you think of things in a different way.